mark-mcdermott/drivetracks-wip-nuxt3/README.md

 </template>
 ```
 - `cd ~/app/frontend`
-- `npm run dev`
-- `^ + c` -> User dropdown is coded, but not showing because we're logged out.
+- `npm run front-and-back-dev` -> User dropdown is coded, but not showing because we're logged out.
 We're also now showing Log In & Sign Up buttons only when logged out.
 When logged in (which we'll build out shortly), Log In & Sign Up buttons will not show and the Log Out button will show.
+- `^ + c`

 ### Login/Signup Page Specs
 - TODO!!!